A Peruvian-Inspired Passionfruit Dark Chocolate Dessert

 In this spirit, I began playing with the flavors of that chocolate bar I enjoyed at the Choco Museo at least 2 of our 3 month-long trips to Peru.
 I don’t know that I ever had a chocolate and maracuya dessert in Peru, but WOW, the flavors play so well together.

-This Peruvian-inspired Passionfruit and Dark Chocolate Dessert is a special occasion dessert perfect for Valentine’s Day or an elegant small dinner party.
+I don’t often do desserts, but when I do, those calories have to count!
+This is a special occasion dessert perfect for Valentine’s Day or an elegant small dinner party.
 While it is not overly complicated or time-consuming , neither is it quick.
 With Valentine’s Day just a month away, I will say my hubby is looking forward to having it again!

 This Peruvian-inspired dessert has 2 components: A dense dark chocolate flourless cake, and an easy passionfruit curd that is made the same way as the orange curd in my Mexican chocolate trifle (another special occasion dessert!).
 The curd can be made while the cake bakes, so all told, you’re in for about an hour.